Square Up: Promotion

-On the afternoon of June 15, Blackpink held a press conference for the release of "Square Up" at M-CUBE, Sinsa-dong, Seoul.
-On the same day, one hour prior to the mini album's release a countdown special live was broadcast on Naver's V LIVE broadcasting site featuring Blackpink discussing the new music.
+On the afternoon of June 15, Blackpink held a press conference for the release of "Square Up" at M-Cube, Sinsa-dong, Seoul.
+On the same day, one hour prior to the EP's release, a countdown special live was broadcast on Naver's V Live broadcasting site featuring Blackpink discussing the new music.
 It garnered over 850,000 viewers.
 On June 16, "Blackpink Area", a Square Up concept pop-up store was made public to the fans, at the same location where Blackpink House was filmed, for 9 days.
 On June 23, the group appeared as guests on JTBC's Idol Room to promote the EP, making their debut on the show.

 Blackpink held their comeback stage on MBC's Show!
 Music Core on June 16 and on SBS's Inkigayo on June 17 featuring performances of both the lead single "Ddu-Du Ddu-Du" and the second single "Forever Young", and further continued promoting on various music programs in Korea.
 On July 14, the group finished promotions for "Ddu-Du Ddu-Du" and started promoting "Forever Young" as the second single from the EP and wrapped up their seven week long promotion on August 5 after performing on Inkigayo.

 On August 17, it was announced that similar to "Blackpink Area", another pop-up store at BOK Gallery, Takeshita Street in Harajuku, Japan will be made public from August 22–26.